ahungryhipster/ahungryhipster.github.io/_posts/2013-12-05-pinewood-social.md

 ##FOOD

-The menu was created by Josh Habiger who previously worked at Catbird Seat and Alinea (repeatedly named one of the best restaurants in North America).
+The menu was created by Josh Habiger who previously worked at Catbird Seat and Alinea in Chicago (repeatedly named one of the best restaurants in North America).
 I was excited to say the least.

 We started off with shrimp cocktail which was incredibly fresh.

 ![shrimppinewood.jpg](/images/shrimppinewood.jpg)

 We continued on with the fried chicken and pork chop.
-I really wanted to try the mushroom pot pie but unfortunately they sold out.
+I really wanted to try the mushroom pot pie but unfortunately they were sold out.
 I was disappointed but all the reason to return!

 ![porkchoppinewood.jpg](/images/porkchoppinewood.jpg)